 A mature blueberry plant can produce anywhere from 5-20 lbs.
 For more information on this see this publication from the University of Kentucky and look at page 7.
 A mature blueberry plant is considered to be around 7 years old.
 Different yields will depend on many factors, such as, if the plant is healthy, if the plant has been fertilized properly, what variety of blueberry it is, if the plant is in full sun, if the plant was planted properly, if the plant has had adequate watering, ect.

 How many blueberry plants can you put in an acre?

-We suggest putting blueberry plants 4” apart in the rows, and having the rows 10” apart.
+We suggest putting blueberry plants 4 feet apart in the rows, and having the rows 10 feet apart.
 This will allow you to have 1,089 blueberry plants in an acre.
 So this means if 1,000 of the plants survive from planting an acre once they reach maturity you would have a minimum of 5,000 pounds of blueberries a year.
 The maximum possible would be 20,000 pounds of blueberries a year.
 We feel like a reasonable expectation for Northern and Southern highbush, as well as Rabbit eye varieties is 8,000 – 9,000 pounds per acre.

 How much can you sell blueberries for?

-Blueberries can be sold anywhere from $3.50 to $4.50 a pound.
+In our area Blueberries can be sold anywhere from $4.50 to $5.50 a pound at retail price.
 If you are certified organic you can generally sell for more than this.